Vote for Best of the Heights in 2019

-In 2005, FutureHeights—a nonprofit community development corporation—established the Best of the Heights Awards to recognize the unique attributes of locally owned Heights businesses, and their contributions to the local economy.
+Since 2005, FutureHeights—a nonprofit community development corporation—has conducted the Best of the Heights to recognize the unique attributes of locally owned Heights businesses, and their contributions to the local economy.
 Each year, residents cast their votes for their favorite businesses by nominating them for an award in a variety of categories.

-FutureHeights’ Planning & Development Committee has selected 12 categories for this year’s ballot, including Best New Business and Best Heights Vibe.
-Residents are encouraged to vote for their favorite businesses online at www.futureheights.org or using the paper ballot that will appear on the back cover of the January and February print issues of the Heights Observer.
+FutureHeights’ Planning & Development Committee has selected 12 categories for this year’s ballot, including Best New Business and Best Bang for Your Buck.
+Residents are encouraged to vote for their favorite businesses online at www.futureheights.org or by using the paper ballot that will appear on the last page of the January and February print issues of the Heights Observer.
 Voting will conclude Feb.
-15 and winners will be announced in the March issue of the Observer.
+15, and winners will be announced in the March issue of the Heights Observer.

-All Cleveland Heights and University Heights businesses are eligible to be nominated for any of the categories.
+All Cleveland Heights and University Heights businesses are eligible to be nominated.

 According to a study conducted by the Institute for Local Self-Reliance, an independent business creates twice as many jobs for the same amount of revenue as the international online retailer Amazon.

-To vote in the FutureHeights 2018 Best of the Heights Awards, visit www.futureheights.org or fill out and return the paper ballot on the last page of the January print issue.
-For more information, call FutureHeights at 216-320-1423 or send an e-mail to firstname.lastname@example.org.
+To vote in the Best of the Heights, visit www.futureheights.org or fill out and return the paper ballot.
+For more information, call FutureHeights at 216-320-1423 or send an e-mail to email@example.com.